Is it worth spending only 24 hours in Venice?

 If you are on a budget then Venice could present some challenges, hotels are usually really pricey and with poor value for money, but, even on a budget I would not recommend you to take a hotel in Mestre or nearby areas.
-It is true that connections are really good but the magic of Venice is to get lost in the small streets in the evening, it is to enjoy the deserted areas just behind the most touristic attractions, and to really take advantage of every second of this incredible city…it isn’t about running back and forth to the train station.
+The reason why Venice is on most people’s Europe bucket list is because of the magic of getting lost in the small streets in the evening, it is to enjoy the deserted areas just behind the most touristic attractions, and to really take advantage of every second of this incredible city…it isn’t about running back and forth to the train station.

 Hotel Abbazia is a lovely hotel, really convenient, and with an amazing value for money, but you need to book in advance as it is fully booked most of the time.

 I discourage using Airbnb in Venice because, as in many cities affected by over-tourism, here it lost the principles once behind the company.
 People now buy accommodation to refurbish them and rent them as part of Airbnb, and so Venetian people need to move out because of the lack of available housing.
 This doesn’t mean that all the Airbnb are like this, but maybe you need to put more effort into searching for the right one.

 If money is not an issue then you can really live like royalty from another time.
 Some of my favourite luxury hotels are:

 - The Gritti Palace: one of the historical palaces of Venice from the 15th century overlooking the Canal Grande and really close to San Marco.
 If you like opulence then this is your place.
 As soon as you enter you will feel you have stepped into an old Kingdom.
 What I like most?
 The Riva Yacht Experience that is reserved only for hotel guests.